 In 2017 Lisa qualified for the European Duathlon Championships for her age group, marking an achievement that she did not think she would beat.
-Finishing 16th in the female 35-39 category in difficult cold conditions, Lisa later did beat the experience by qualifying for the World Duathlon Championships.
+She finished 16th in the female 35-39 category in difficult cold conditions.
+Lisa later did beat the experience by qualifying for the World Duathlon Championships.
 She finished 10th in the world and was 3rd British athlete in her age group.

-“The European Championships were pretty painful as it was held in Northern Spain in Soria, the weather was very cold and I was carrying a few injuries so it was quite tough” Lisa explained.
-“The World Championships however were held somewhere a lot warmer in British Columbia – Penticton in Canada where I was running and cycling around lakes, forests and mountains with the most stunning wildlife so that was pretty perfect and will always hold a special place in my heart for that reason.”
+“The European Championships were pretty painful as it was held in Northern Spain in Soria.
+The weather was very cold and I was carrying a few injuries so it was quite tough” Lisa explained.
+“The World Championships however were held somewhere a lot warmer in British Columbia – Penticton in Canada.
+I was running and cycling around lakes, forests and mountains with the most stunning wildlife so that was pretty perfect and will always hold a special place in my heart for that reason.”

 Lisa’s Duathlon races consist of a 5km run and 20km cycling before returning to running with a 2.5km section.
 It requires both speed and endurance, which has required dedicated training and a supportive diet.

 In 2020 she competed in the European Cross Country Championships where ten nations attended.
 In the 10k race she helped Great Britain to the team Silver and took Gold in her age category, which she describes as a career highlight.
 The next day she helped her team to Silver in a 3 x 2km relay.
 Read more here.